Earth-System-Diagnostics-Standards/EMDS/standards.md

 The completed DEM should be registered with one or more Digital Object Identifiers (DOIs).
 This also applies to PODs that are merged into the MDTF framework.
 A service such as Zenodo can be used to obtain DOIs for software.

 At a minimum, the DEM should have a "concept" DOI that applies to any and all version of the software.
 The DEM may also have version specific DOIs.
-If a POD has version DOIs, it should have a version DOI specific to the version that is merged into the MDTF source code.
+If a POD has version specific DOIs, it should have a version DOI for the version that is merged into the MDTF source code.

 ## DEM Framework File Format <a name="demframework"></a>